SD-sms/ufs/doc/UsersGuide/BuildingRunningTesting/RunSRW.rst

 in order for that (meta)task to be considered for inclusion in the workflow (see :numref:`Section %s <DefineWorkflow>` for details).
-As described in  :numref:`Section %s <defining_metatasks>`, metatasks define a set of tasks in the workflow based on multiple values of one or more parameters such as the ensemble member index, the accumulation interval (for cumulative fields such as accumulated precipitation), and the name of the verificaiton field group (see description of ``VX_FIELD_GROUPS`` in :numref:`Section %s <GeneralVXParams>`).
+As described in  :numref:`Section %s <defining_metatasks>`, metatasks define a set of tasks in the workflow based on multiple values of one or more parameters such as the ensemble member index, the accumulation interval (for cumulative fields such as accumulated precipitation), and the name of the verification field group (see description of ``VX_FIELD_GROUPS`` in :numref:`Section %s <GeneralVXParams>`).

 .. _VXWorkflowTasksTable: